Scriptman/ESPHome_ITHO_Eco_Fan_RFT_CC1101/README.md

  - https://github.com/jodur/ESPEASY_Plugin_ITHO/blob/master/_P145_Itho.ino
  - https://github.com/adri/IthoEcoFanRFT / https://github.com/supersjimmie/IthoEcoFanRFT

 Code is optimized for Itho CVE Eco-fan 2.
 For newer fans, please see the IthoCC1101.cpp file and search for "> 2011" and make the changes as described.
-Not 100% tested.

 ## Wiring schema used: